jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 ## Using Majic to Filter the Rules

-Darth Blockbuster write rules to keep the tools he commands, and therefore himself, as society's levers of power.
+Darth Blockbuster writes rules to keep the tools he commands, and therefore himself, in power.
 Bank mainframes, claim processing systems, university lecture halls.
-These are examples of Industrial Age tools being guarded by the Death Star of dense corporate terms of service policies, elitist academic guidelines, and ever-changing government regulations.
+These are examples of Industrial Age levers of power being guarded by the Death Star of dense corporate terms of service policies, elitist academic guidelines, and dense government regulations.

 But how can a regular person pinpoint a rulebook as a Death Star?
 Darth Blockbuster doesn't tell people he's Darth Blockbuster.
 Instead, he says he's the prince or the executive, an earl, or consultant.
 Are these people genuine authority figures in society, or antagonists protecting their paychecks?